-As for Corollary~\ref{cor:cpncentration_lineaire_X+Y}, in order to show the concentration of the sum $X+Y$ of two random vectors $X,Y \in E $, we first need to prove the concentration of the concatenation $(X,Y) \in E^2$.
-In Proposition~\ref{pro:Concentration_lineaire_concatenation_vecteur_q-exp_conc}, we saw how to show this result when one supposes that $X$ and $Y$ have $q$-exponential concentration.
-Interestingly enough, an assumption of independence was not necessary (we saw that if $X$ and $Y$ are identically distributed then $(X,Y)$ is at least concentrated as $(X,X)$ up to a small change of the tail parameter).
-In the case of the Lipschitz concentration, the independence between $X$ and $Y$ plays an important role but still not essential as we will see in Theorem~\ref{the:concentration_(X,Y)}.
-We first present a way to infer the concentration of $(X,Y)$ when $X$ and $Y$ are independent and we don't make further assumptions on their concentration (the particular case of the $q$-exponential concentration is studied in Appendix~\ref{ssa:conc_conc_conv}).
+We want to answer the question: if $X$ and $Y$ are concentrated, is $(X,Y)$ also concentrated with a comparable observable diameter ?
+In general it is false, as one can see in Example~\ref{ex:contre_ex_conc_(X,Y)}.
+We first present a way to infer the concentration of $(X,Y)$ when $X$ and $Y$ are independent and we don't make further assumptions on their concentration functions (the particular case of the $q$-exponential concentration is studied in Appendix~\ref{ssa:conc_conc_conv}).

 To get interesting inferences from the concentration of the measure theory, one has to base its initial inequalities on a theorem of the kind of Theorem~\ref{the:concentration_vecteur_spherique}, \ref{the:concentration_vecteur_gaaussien} or~\ref{the:conc_distribution_exponentielle} providing distributions with an observable diameter far smaller than the metric parameter (see Remark~\ref{rem:observable_diameter_gaussienne} for precisions).
 The following proposition is just a tool that can be some help when one wants to study a \textit{limited} (with regard to the dimension) concatenation of concentrated vectors.
 In what follows $E$ and $F$ are two normed vector spaces respectively equipped with the norms $\left\Vert \cdot\right\Vert_E$ and $\left\Vert \cdot\right\Vert_F$.
 We again note $\left\Vert \cdot\right\Vert_{\ell_1}$ the norm of $E\times F$ defined as $\left\Vert (x,y)\right\Vert_{\ell_1} = \left\Vert x\right\Vert_E + \left\Vert y\right\Vert_F$. \begin{proposition} Given two independent random vectors $X \in E$ and $Y\in F$, if we suppose that $X$ and $Y$ are concentrated then $(X,Y)$ is also concentrated.
 Given two concentration functions $\alpha,\beta : \mathbb{R}_+ \mapsto \mathbb R_+$, and any $\lambda \in (0,1)$~: